Agur-sama/WineDataScience/README.md

 Hello)
 Wine Data Science Project - Analysis Overview

+**Context**

+The datasets are related to red and white wines of the "Vinho Verde" brand.
+Due to privacy and logistical issues, only physicochemical (input) and sensory (output) variables are available (e.g., there is no data on grape types, wine brand, wine selling price, etc.).
+Wine information is obtained based on physicochemical tests.

+**(Data)**
+fixed acidity - fixed acidity (most acids contained in wine are either fixed or difficult to evaporate)

+volatile acidity - amount of acetic acid in wine

+citric acid - citric acid

+residual sugar - amount of sugar remaining after fermentation stops

+chlorides - amount of salt in wine

+free sulfur dioxide - free form of SO2

+total sulfur dioxide - total amount of free and bound forms of SO2

+density - liquid density

+pH - acid-base indicator

+sulphates - wine additive from sulfates

+alcohol - alcohol percentage

+quality (score between 0 and 10) - wine quality

+**(Tasks)**
+Build several regression models (3-4) predicting wine quality.
+For each model, create a ranking of the contribution of each feature to the target variable.
+Select the best model and explain your choice.

+Find "anomalous" wines in each class that could be moved to another class without losing the general dependency rules.
+Explain the reasons that allow such relocation.

 This project demonstrates a comprehensive analysis of wine quality data, combining regression modeling, feature importance evaluation, clustering, dimensionality reduction, anomaly detection, and data visualization.

 1. **Data Preparation**